pcdshub/typhos/docs/source/basic_usage.rst

 Now, at first glance it may not be obvious, but there is a lot of information here!
 We know which of these signals an operator will want to control and which ones are purely meant to be read back.
-We also have these signals grouped by their importance to operation, each with a terse human legible description of what the ``Signal`` represents.
+We also have these signals grouped by their importance to operation, each with a terse human-readable description of what the ``Signal`` represents.

 Filling Templates